zhihanyang2022/off-policy-continuous-control/qrdqn/README.md

 In C51,

-In QR-DQN, the projection of some arbitrary distribution is to find an allowed distribution that's closest to it in Wasserstein-1 distance.
-The QR-DQN paper showed that the projected distributional operator converges.
+In the QR-DQN paper, the projection of some arbitrary distribution is to find an allowed distribution that's closest to it in Wasserstein-1 distance.
+The paper showed that the projected distributional operator converges.
 However, the paper did not show that the projected distributional *optimality* operator also converges.
+Although QR-DQN's success might imply this to some extend, I'm not sure about it.

 **Loss function.**